As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rock Family

-Another example is the obsidian family, which includes regular obsidian, snowflake obsidian, and apache tears.
+Another example is the obsidian family, which includes regular obsidian, snowflake obsidian, and Apache tears.

 Tumbling Rough & Grit